Treatment Overview

 The information contained within these videos and instructions is intended to assist and remind patients of correct bandaging techniques after treatment.

-Please direct any questions concerning these instructions to Indiana Vein Specialists at info@indyveins.com or call us at (317) 284-9498.
+Please direct any questions concerning these instructions to Indiana Vein & Lymphatic at info@indyveins.com or call us at (317) 284-9498.